ibexa/documentation-developer/docs/guide/limitations.md

 ### ParentContentTypeLimitation

-A Limitation to specify if the User has access to Content whose parent Location contains a specific Content Type, used by `content/create`.
+Controls the User's access to Content based on the Content Type of its parent.

-This Limitation combined with `ContentType` Limitation allows you to define business rules like allowing Users to create "Blog Post" within a "Blog."
-If you also combine it with `Owner of Parent` Limitation, you effectively limit access to create Blog Posts in the Users' own Blogs.
+This Limitation combined with `ContentType` Limitation enables you to define business rules like allowing Users to create "Blog Post" within a "Blog."
+If you also combine it with `Owner of Parent` Limitation, you only allow creating Blog Posts in the Users' own Blogs.

 |                 |                                                                                |
 |-----------------|--------------------------------------------------------------------------------|